A roofing contractor’s cost estimate for roof repair work or full roof replacement should include:

 - Full project details

-- Overall cost of the job, including breakdown of costs for materials, labor, permits, and cleanup/debris removal
+- The overall cost of the job, including a breakdown of costs for materials, labor, permits, and cleanup/debris removal

 - Recommended materials and associated warranties

 - Miscellaneous fees that will affect the final costs